Below you will find a listing of historical (i.e. old) extant citterns and orpharions from museums and

 late 16th/early 17th c., Urbino?

-This instrument was up for auction at Christie's of London, July 8, 1999.
-See page for
+This instrument was auctioned at Christie's of London, July 8, 1999.

 Instrument